 Standard Definition TV Explained

-Standard Definition TV usually come in resolutions of TV resolutions of 480i or 480p are considered standard definition.
+Standard Definition TV usually comes in resolutions of TV resolutions of 480i or 480p are considered standard definition.

 480p is sometimes called EDTV or Enhanced Definition TV.

-With this resolution, the closer you get, the more pixellation you see.
+With this resolution, the closer you get, the more pixelation you see.

 High Definition TV Features